- SUSTAINABLE INFRASTRUCTURE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 German international cooperation activities were carried out in Liberia until the outbreak of civil war in 1989.
 Since 2010, following a break in operations due to this conflict, GIZ has been represented by a regional office for Sierra Leone and Liberia based in Freetown, the capital of Sierra Leone.
-GIZ activities in Liberia are carried out by 7 seconded members of staff and 98 national experts.
+Currently 45 national and 16 international employees and 2 integrated specialists are working in the country (as of 31.12.2017).

 In recent years Liberia has experienced a sustained economic upturn as a result of increased exports and foreign investment.
 Although the country has achieved stability since the civil war, living conditions remain critical for the population in many areas.
 Over two thirds of Liberians live below the poverty line and over one third is considered undernourished.
 In 2011 Liberia was ranked 182 out of 187 countries on the Human Development Index.